Disease Guide ·Stomatitis ·2026

 Dental Exclusion Policies

-Many pet insurance policies exclude dental procedures by default.
-Stomatitis falls into a gray area — it's an immune disease treated with dental surgery.
-Some insurers cover it as an illness while others deny it as dental.
-Read the dental exclusion carefully and ask specifically about stomatitis coverage before enrolling.
+Many policies exclude dental procedures by default.
+Stomatitis is an immune disease treated with dental surgery - some cover it, others deny it.
+Read the dental exclusion carefully and ask about stomatitis coverage before enrolling.

 🇺🇸 US Pet Insurance Guide